Utilizing Electrofishing to Develop and Manage Your Fishery

 Electrofishing offers many benefits that other sampling techniques do not.
 Gill nets and traps, for example, reduce the slime coat of fish, making fish more susceptible to parasites and diseases.
 Due to the passive nature of other sampling techniques, fish commonly trapped in the nets do not survive.
-Furthermore, angling and nets tends to target specific size and/or species of fish.
+Furthermore, angling and nets tend to target specific sizes and/or species of fish.
 Electrofishing, on the other hand, can capture all species of fish that are accessible in the water.

-Electrofishing is a management tool that safely stuns fish using a specially-designed boat.
+Electrofishing is a management tool that safely stuns fish using a specially designed boat.
 Fish are temporarily stunned with either a pulsed direct or alternating current produced by a generator.
 The electricity is passed through anodes that suspend from a boom at the bow (front) of the boat.
 Fish within a close radius of the boat are affected.
 In a freshwater environment, electrofishing works well due to fish having a higher salt concentration than the surrounding water.
 The salt concentration conducts the current at a higher rate than the surrounding environment, leading to a successful sample.
-Once stunned, the fish can be retrieved by a fisheries biologist on the boat’s bow and placed in a live well for observation and recovery.
+Once stunned, the fish can be retrieved by a Fisheries Biologist on the boat’s bow and placed in a live well for observation and recovery.